flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

     file: international
     caption: "The original PlayStation 2.<br>Released on 04/03/2000 in Japan, 26/10/2000 in America and 24/11/2000 in Europe"
   Motherboard:
-    caption: "Showing revision 'GH-001' from model SCPH-10000 only released in Japan.<br>Thanks to the donations received, I was able to purchase this model and take a proper photo to allow me identify most of the chips.<br>I presume the chip at the bottom right corner is the 4 MB BIOS ROM"
+    caption: "Showing revision 'GH-001' from model SCPH-10000 only released in Japan.<br>Thanks to the donations received, I was able to purchase this model and take a proper photo to allow me to identify most of the chips.<br>I presume the chip at the bottom right corner is the 4 MB BIOS ROM"
     bib_source: copetti
   Diagram:
     caption: "The original design (Implemented on revision 'SCPH-10000').<br>Each data bus is labelled with its width and speed.<br>This architecture went through many revisions, more details below"